Updated: Jul 29

 The gifts I was born with have lead me on this path, but it is the experience along the way that has solidified and refined them.

 Many of you reading this now can probably relate to having made choices in the past you would not make today, or would make differently if you could go back and do it again, knowing what you know now...
-This doesn’t mean they are regrets per se (because the choices teach us all something, and is a part of how we are where we are today), but we carry a different wisdom, now, that we didn’t have at earlier stages in our lives...that is undeniable.
-Often it is one that incorporates greater levels of understanding (and hopefully compassion), but also various skills and instincts that can only be developed through the bumps and bruises of life… The lived experience gives us many gifts along the way, even if we get off course sometimes.
+This doesn’t mean they are regrets per se (because the choices teach us all something, and is a part of how we are where we are today), but we carry a different wisdom now that we didn’t have at earlier stages in our lives...wisdom that is undeniable, and priceless.
+Often it incorporates greater levels of understanding (and hopefully compassion), but also various skills and instincts that can only be developed through the bumps and bruises of life.
+The lived experience gives us many gifts along the way, even if we get off course sometimes.

 You can’t buy that knowledge…(mentoring or guidance yes, but not a short cut to the knowledge gained through practical experience).
 You can’t read about it in a book and fully understand it, or teach it.
 You can’t manufacture it, or fake it.
 With some things, you must actually live it to fully grasp those concepts, ideas and practice.

 Some see age as a limitation...on vitality, desirability, competency (as if age is what determines those things….).
 They may want a more experienced guide, but feel that there is a trade off due to aging or maturity.